rogerfitz/icon-image/README.md

 Now you should now have a Pillow image you can do whatever you want with.

 ## Other Fonts
 You can use other fonts as well.
 Be sure to call the icon name correctly.
+See https://fontawesome.com/v4/icons/ for names

 # Original README Below
 Python script to quickly generate a [Font Awesome](https://fontawesome.com/) icon imposed on a background, mostly intended to be used to steer the usage of a VQGAN + CLIP model generation, such as with this [Colab Notebook](https://colab.research.google.com/drive/1Foi0mCSE6NrW9oI3Fhni7158Krz4ZXdH?usp=sharing).